 - Setting up home – Household goods or moving costs.

 Who can apply?

-We do not accept applications from the general public.
-Instead we rely on support workers employed by agencies working to alleviate and prevent homelessness to apply on behalf of the people they are supporting.
+We only accept applications from frontline workers working to alleviate and prevent homelessness.
 Most of our applications come from homeless charities, local authorities, charity-based housing associations, Citizen’s Advice, and other statutory organisations like the National Probation Service.

-The maximum grant amount that that a support worker may apply for are:
+The maximum grant a frontline worker can apply for is:

 £250 for household items

-£90 for ID (this is a new grant category and is being trialled on a three month basis)
+£90 for ID (this is a new grant category and is being piloted on a three-month basis)

 £100 for admin fees